Combining clustering of variables and feature selection using random forests: Description of the methodology

 where $\lambda_1^k$ denotes the first eigenvalue of \b{PCAmix} applied to the cluster $C_k$.

-Clearly the first term (based on the squared Pearson correlation $r^2$) quantifies the link between the numerical variables in $C_k$ and $\bbf^k$, independently of the sign of the relationship.
-The second term (based on the correlation ratio $\eta^2$) measures the link between the categorical variables in $C_k$ and $\bbf^k$.
+The first term (based on the squared Pearson correlation $r^2$) quantifies the link between the numerical variables in $C_k$ and $\bbf^k$, independently of the sign of the relationship, whereas the second term (based on the correlation ratio $\eta^2$) measures the link between the categorical variables in $C_k$ and $\bbf^k$.
 The homogeneity of a cluster is then maximized when all the numerical variables are perfectly correlated (or anti-correlated) to $\bbf^k$ and when all the correlation ratios of the categorical variables are equal to 1.
-Hence all the variables in the cluster $C_k$ bring the same information which is summarized by the corresponding synthetic variable $\bbf^k$.
+In that case, all variables in cluster $C_k$ bring the same information which is summarized by the corresponding synthetic variable $\bbf^k$.